 Batman #44, Part 3.
 In 1948, Bruce hosts a party and shows off portraits of his ancestors, including the black sheep of the family, Silas Wayne (accused of being a criminal in Philadelphia in 1787).
 Bruce and Dick visit Professor Carter Nichols and jaunt to 1787 to try to prove Silas’ innocence.
 In old Philadelphia, Batman and Robin meet both Silas and Ben Franklin and eventually prove that Silas is not a dandy highwayman.
 But for overwrought narrative reasons, Franklin and Silas, the only men who know Silas is innocent, cannot reveal the truth until a future date.
 Unfortunately, Franklin and Silas will eventually take the secret to the grave.
 And before the Dynamic Duo can obtain the written proof that Silas is not a robber baron, they phase back to 1948.
 In 1948, Bruce now notices a change in the frame of the portrait of Silas Wayne–there is now an inscription by Franklin that contains a hidden compartment, in which is a letter exonerating Silas.

 Detective Comics #135.
 Carter Nichols, while time traveling to 1816 Switzerland (from 1948) in order to learn the true history of Frankenstein, runs into trouble and summons the Dynamic Duo to his aid.
 Nichols, who has mastered his metahuman ability to time-travel and send others through time via avatar projection, is able to hone-in on Batman and Robin in 1948 Gotham and pull them away to 1816 Switzerland.
 Once Batman and Robin arrive in 1816, Nichols explains that Dr. Victor Frankenstein’s hulking assistant, Ivan, had suffered an injury.
 Nichols administered adrenaline to bring Ivan out of a coma, and Ivan recovered, but as a mindless slave.
 Shortly after that, Frankenstein’s rival, Count Mettern, assumed control of Ivan and unleashed him upon the local village as “Frankenstein’s Monster” in a ploy to ruin Frankenstein.
 Let’s hear it for another awesome Nichols time paradox!
 Caught up to speed, Batman and Robin stop the monster and help him regain his senses.
 However, upset at the damage he has done, Ivan goes after Mettern and they both wind up seemingly dead after a chemical explosion.
 Afterward, Batman and Robin explain the crazy events to Mary Shelley, who decides to re-write it into a science fiction tale!
-It’s worth noting that while Frankenstein’s Monster aka The Frankenstein Monster aka Spawn of Frankenstein aka Frankenstein is a long-running and important character in the Silver Age, Modern Age, and New Age, he is a mere one-shot character on Earth-Two.
+It’s worth noting that while Frankenstein’s Monster aka The Frankenstein Monster aka Spawn of Frankenstein aka Frankenstein is a long-running and important character in later comic book ages, he is a mere one-shot character on Earth-Two.
 Interestingly, in the Golden Age, Frankenstein’s Monster isn’t even an undead patchwork behemoth–he is nothing more than a big guy named Ivan that has been doped up by Nichols.

 –February 1854 CE